rytido/ncf-tech/checklist.md

 - Physical
   - [ ] Downstairs TV and speaker on
-  - [ ] Pastor mic receiver on? (power strip by piano should be on)
   - [ ] Confidence monitor is working (if not, unplug and replug the marked USB connector on the Proclaim Mac)
-  - [ ] Battery in handheld mic shows at least 1 bar
+  - [ ] Battery in handheld mic shows at least 2 bar
   - [ ] Battery in pastor mic shows full bars
 - YouTube
   - [ ] Stream delay should be set to 1 min